 Cut Back Perennials

 Cut back perennials.
-Perennials are those herbaceous, flowering plans that return year to year.
-Herbaceous meaning the root lives through the winter, but the plant structure does not.
+Perennials are those herbaceous, flowering plants that return year to year.
+Herbaceous means the root lives through the winter, but the plant structure does not.
 The dead plant material of perennials should be cut back and disposed of (maybe in your new compost bin).
-Even if the leaves are still green, it's late enough in the season that cutting them back is fine.
+Even if the leaves are still green, it’s late enough in the season that cutting them back is fine.
+Here’s the how-to on cutting back perennials.

 Don’t have to do this one: If the boxwoods are growing into the sidewalk, feel free to trim them back and shape up a little, but otherwise, leave major pruning for late winter/early spring.
 This late in the season, you don’t want to promote new growth that doesn’t have time to harden off.
 So, this is one chore you can skip if you prefer.